Idee8/mentor.ai/README.md

 ## Contribution

-Mentor AI is a free and open-source project licensed under the [Apache 2.0 License](./LICENSE.md).
+Mentor AI is a free and open-source project licensed under the [GNU Affero General Public License v3.0](./LICENSE.md).
 You are welcome to contribute in any way you can.

 Ways to contribute: